Homerton Anogenital Neoplasia Service (HANS)

 Referral

-Patients are referred to the HANS service by their GP or other specialist.
+Patients are referred to the HANS service by a specialist and occasionally their GP.
 At present, it is not possible for people to refer themselves to the service.

 Assessments